bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Hardware

-Format: `RPPSB` iadr
+Format: `RPPSB` adr

-Default : 	              0
+Default: 0

-Prerequisites: Pulse programmer spectrometer bus control implemented (CGFSB2).
+Prerequisites: Pulse programmer spectrometer bus control implemented (CGFSB2); RNMRA only

 Description:
 `RPPSB` reads a data byte from the pulse programmer spectrometer bus.
+The adr parameter specifies the address to read the byte from and may range of 0 to 255 inclusive.
+If adr is omitted RNMR will prompt for it with a default of 0.
 ## RSB
 Read data byte from spectrometer bus